apereo/cas/docs/cas-server-documentation/services/Service-Management.md

 ## Service Management Web Application

-The service management webapp is a standalone web application that may be deployed along side CAS that provides a GUI to manage service registry data.
+The service management webapp is a standalone web application that may be deployed alongside CAS that provides a GUI to manage service registry data.
 The management web application *MUST* share the same registry configuration as the CAS server itself so the entire system can load the same services data.
 To learn more about the management webapp, [please see this guide](Installing-ServicesMgmt-Webapp.html).